-Updating the continuum of care to reflect the evolving treatment system Expanding Levels of Care within Level 1
+Expanding Levels of Care within Level 1

 Addiction treatment has evolved significantly since the development of the 3rd Edition of The ASAM Criteria, particularly with the expansion of the types of low to moderate intensity care that occur in outpatient settings.
-The current Level 1 incorporates a broad range of services that occur in ambulatory care setting.
-The editorial team is proposing to expand the levels of care to provide more detailed standards for the care that occurs at Level 1, including:
+The current Level 1 incorporates a broad range of services that

 - Level 1.0 Long-term Remission Monitoring - Consistent with the chronic care model of treatment, this level would provide ongoing monitoring for patients who have achieved long-term remission.
 Treatment at this level of care could include ongoing medication management services for patients who are stable in remission.
 This level of care will not be tied to a specific location of treatment as continuity of care may at times be best provided by the same provider or program that helped the patient achieve remission.
-This proposed level would reflect a set of services and capabilities that could be provided by a variety of providers or programs, depending upon where the patient is most comfortable. - Level 1.5 Outpatient therapy - o In the 3rd Edition, Level 1 incorporates multiple distinct types of care, including outpatient therapy.
+This proposed level would reflect a set of services and capabilities that could be provided by a variety of providers or programs, depending upon where the patient is most comfortable. - Level 1.5 Outpatient therapy - In the 3rd Edition, Level 1 incorporates multiple distinct types of care, including outpatient therapy.
 The proposed Level 1.5 would be consistent with the current Level 1 but would delineate the expectations for this specific type of treatment. - Level 1.7 Medically Monitored Outpatient Care - This proposed level would include specialty office based opioid treatment, opioid treatment programs, as well as low intensity, medically monitored, ambulatory withdrawal management services.